-The following provisions accrue to full-time and regular part-time employees except casual and term employees appointed for a period of less than one consecutive year of service with the employer.
+The following provisions apply to full-time employees.
 Annual leave entitlements shall accumulate according to the number of consecutive years of service with the employer as follows:

-Less than five years of service 1.66 days per month Five to ten years of service 2.08 days per month Over ten years of service 2.50 days per month
+Less than five years of service 1.66 days per month Five to ten years of service Over ten years of service 2.08 days per month 2.50 days per month over ten years of service 2.50 days per monar

-Annual leave entitlements shall be prorated for all casual and term employees who are appointed for a period of less than one year.
-They will not be granted annual leave.
+Annual leave entitlements shall be accrued on a prorated basis for all regular part-time employees.
+Casual and term employees who are appointed for a period of less than one year will not be granted annual leave.
 Their pay will include an amount of 4/52nds of salary as vacation pay.